11. Cycling to Monterey County’s History Spots

 For safety and to avoid a ticket (see DMV website; refer to VC 27400), remember to bike with one earplug out.
 This is essential to staying alert to sounds around you!

-For history tours of Salinas, the Monterey County seat, see the “Biking Salinas” section of this guide.
+For more tips on biking Salinas, the Monterey County seat, see the “Biking Salinas” section of this site.

 Linda and Matt Greenlaw on arrival at the National Steinbeck Center.